michaeltgit/trading-bot/README.md

 ## Live Feed Example
 [![Watch the Live Feed Demo](https://img.youtube.com/vi/quIsbhoqdBY/0.jpg)](https://www.youtube.com/watch?v=quIsbhoqdBY)

-**Demo of `trading-bot-v1` during a liquidity spike.**
+Demo of `trading-bot-v1` during a liquidity spike.
 Watch how the system reacts to rapid market changes in real time.

 ---

 ## Simulated Order Fills
 ![Simulated Fill Screenshot](assets/fill_demo.png)

-Sample trade execution with fill logic and real-time PnL tracking from the bot.
+Sample trade execution with fill logic and real time PnL tracking from the bot.

+> Notes:
+> 1. This screenshot was captured under the old order calculation logic.
+The bot would not have made this trade under the revised logic due to the high spread.
-> Note: Initial unrealized PnL may appear negative immediately after a trade.
-> This is expected, since buys are simulated at the ask price, while mark to market is based on the top bid.
+> 2. It's normal for initial unrealized PnL to appear negative immediately after a trade.
+This happens because buys are simulated at the ask price, while the position is valued using the top bid.
-> As long as there is a spread, the initial PnL will reflect this difference.

 ## Tech Stack